Medically reviewed by Drugs.com. Last updated on Jul 5, 2020.

 Use of vaginal products (eg, applicators and inserts) should be used with caution after the seventh month of pregnancy.
 When treatment for vulvovaginitis in pregnancy is needed, other agents are recommended (CDC [Workowski 2015]).

-• Have patient report immediately to prescriber signs of a severe sulfonamide reaction (rash; red, swollen, blistered, or peeling skin; red or irritated eyes; mouth, throat, nose, or eye sores; fever, chills, or pharyngitis; cough that is new or worse; loss of strength and energy; any bruising or bleeding), signs of liver problems (dark urine, fatigue, lack of appetite, nausea or abdominal pain, light-colored stools, vomiting, or jaundice), or severe application site irritation (HCAHPS).
+• Severe sulfonamide reaction like rash; red, swollen, blistered, or peeling skin; red or irritated eyes; mouth, throat, nose, or eye sores; fever, chills, or sore throat; cough that is new or worse; loss of strength and energy; any bruising or bleeding.